Working with processes¶

 This approach is only possible if the desired transformation is available as a single process.
 If not, use one of the methods below.

-Also important is that the “signature” of the provided callback process
+It’s also important to note that the “signature” of the provided callback process

 should correspond properly with what the parent process expects.